New ways of cosmetic plastic surgery pain management

-Some “discomfort” is an normal and expected part of any plastic surgery procedure.
+Some “discomfort” is a normal and expected part of any plastic surgery procedure.
 Plastic surgery pain management is an important part of the recovery from cosmetic surgery procedures.
-Pain after surgery will change in terms of type of pain and intensity and cosmetic plastic surgeons are trained to hep you get relief from the pain in various ways. here are some previous blogs on pain found in the pre- and post operative section.
+Pain after surgery will vary in terms of type of pain and intensity.
+Cosmetic plastic surgeons are trained to help you get relief from the pain in various ways.
+Here are some previous blogs on pain found in the pre- and post operative section.

 Traditionally, pain management has involved use of a number of techniques.

 - Anti-inflammatory medications that also have pain control (Ibuprofen, Advil).

 - Nerve modulators like NeurontinLocal treatments for post operative pain.

 - Massage of the area of surgery will improve circulation, decrease swelling and therefore pain.